 As the solar industry matures, it finds better ways to do things.
 Many solar-specific software options are coming to the market with the promise of reducing costs, improving accuracy and allowing the industry to scale.

-Here are some types of solar software, according to a vendor chart produced by emergence Capital.
-This is by no means a be all, end all list, as many new software options are constantly coming to the market.
+Here are some types of solar software, according to a vendor chart produced by emergence Capital a few years ago.
+This is by no means a be all, end all list (as some of these companies have merged, changed names or left the market), and new software options are constantly coming to the market.

 Customer identification software

 Customer acquisition can be a time-consuming and costly task for solar contractors.
 Many installers resort to door-to-door sales and keep information on a variety of platforms, such as SalesForce and Excel.
 But customer identification software can help lead customers to installers and simplify sales.

 For example, EnergySage serves as a simple, online marketplace to match installers and homeowners.
 It’s backed by organizations such as the U.S. Department of Energy and Connecticut Green Bank.
 The site connects with Google so consumers can enter their address and pull up a photo of their roof.
 Installers can then offer quotes and financing options.